NoroffFEU/development-platforms/src/content/docs/databases/mysql-mongobd-redis-case-study.md

 - 2015: Released MongoDB version 3.0 with WiredTiger Storage Engine.
 - 2016-2022: New releases every year during this period.
 - 2022: MongoDB released version 6.0 with significant updates, including Atlas Serverless instances and the Atlas Data API.

+### Redis
+- 2009: Salvatore Sanfilippo indeed developed Redis as an open-source in-memory storage solution.
+- 2013: Redis gained popularity as a distributed, in-memory key-value database, cache, and message broker.
+- 2015: Redis continued to be widely adopted by various companies.
+- 2023: Redis version 7.2.3, the most stable release, is launched on November 1st, enhancing its features and stability.

 ## Main Features